dev-innogent/Cordex-inno/README.md

 After installation verify it with `mvn -version` before running Maven commands like `mvn test`.

-The `systemmind` module integrates with an online Google AI service.
-Set a `GEMINI_API_KEY` environment variable before running it so the application can contact the API.
-It uses the free `chat-bison-001` model instead of `gemini-pro` to avoid access errors.
-If you want to test quickly you can use the example key `AIzaSyC-Ne06g37yg2Cptgqhy9dw9jofYsYN2kk`.
+The `systemmind` module relies on the OpenRouter AI chat API.
+Set an `OPENROUTER_API_KEY` environment variable so it can request commands from the model.
+For quick testing you may use a key like `sk-or-example` but you should replace it with your own.

 ## Database